jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (ab) the goods are distantly taxable goods to which subsection (4E) does not apply; or (b) the services are physically performed in New Zealand by a person who is in New Zealand at the time the services are performed; or
   (c) the services are remote services supplied to a person resident in New Zealand, other than services that are physically performed in New Zealand by a person who is in New Zealand at the time the services are performed.
-(4) Despite subsection (3), if a supplier who is a non-resident supplies goods and services, to which subsection (3)﻿(a) or (b) would apply but for this subsection, to a registered person for the purposes of carrying on the registered person's taxable activity, the goods and services are treated as being supplied outside New Zealand unless the supplier and the recipient of the supply agree that this subsection will not apply to the supply.
+(4) Despite subsection (3), if a supplier who is a non-resident supplies goods and services, to which subsection (3)﻿(a) or (b) would apply but for this subsection, to a registered person for the purposes of carrying on the registered person's taxable activity, the goods and services are treated as being supplied outside New Zealand unless the supplier chooses to treat the supply as made in New Zealand.
 (4B) Despite subsection (2), a supply of goods or services that is treated as not being made in New Zealand by subsections (4), (4D), or (4E) is treated as being made in New Zealand if—
   (a) the goods or services are supplied by a non-resident to a resident; and (b) the recipient of the supply—